Wheels Up Experience Inc. (UP) Shareholder Notice: Robbins LLP Reminds Investors of Class Action Against Wheels Up Experience Inc.

-/EIN News/ -- SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Wheels Up Experience Inc. (NYSE: UP) securities common stock between November 9, 2022 and March 31, 2023, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Wheels Up Experience Inc. UP securities common stock between November 9, 2022 and March 31, 2023, for violations of the Securities Exchange Act of 1934.
 Wheels Up Experience Inc. provides private aviation services in the United States.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Wheels Up.
 Shareholders who want to act as lead plaintiff for the class must file their papers by June 19, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.